seaboyz/You-Dont-Know-JS/scope-closures/ch3.md

 Notice the `window.studentName` reference?
 This expression is accessing the global variable `studentName` as a property on `window` (which we're pretending for now is synonymous with the global object).
 That's the only way to access a shadowed variable from inside a scope where the shadowing variable is present.

-The `window.studentName` is a mirror of the global `studentName` variable, not a separate snapshot copy.
+***The `window.studentName` is a mirror of the global `studentName` variable, not a separate snapshot copy***.
 Changes to one are still seen from the other, in either direction.
 You can think of `window.studentName` as a getter/setter that accesses the actual `studentName` variable.
 As a matter of fact, you can even *add* a variable to the global scope by creating/setting a property on the global object.

 | WARNING: |
 | :--- |